ABC store Acceptable in all references to one of North Carolina’s state-run liquor stores.

-Carolina Connection: A student-run weekly radio show.
+Carolina Connection: A student-run radio show.

 Carolina Week: A student-run weekly news broadcast.

-Sports Xtra: The School of Media and Journalism’s student-run weekly sports news broadcast.
+Sports Xtra: Student-run weekly sports news broadcast.

 Rams Head Center and Plaza The center is the structure behind Kenan Stadium.
 It includes a dining hall, a recreation center and grocery store.
 Rams Head Plaza is the area on top of the parking garage with grassy area and brick walkways.